fabianoh130/GcodeToolbox/README.md

 ## Future plans
 Things im considering doing in the future versions:
-* Run this on a webserver so you guys always use the latest version
 * Rounded corners on rectangles
 * Circular bolt hole pattern
 * Finish pass